 5. Preparation to continuously evolve and stay current as informed and intelligent citizens of a democracy

 Critical subject matter should include economics, statistics, mathematics, logic and systems modeling, psychology, computer programming, and current (not historical) cultural evolution (Why rap?
 Why ISIS?
 Why suicide bombers?
 Why the Kardashians and Trump?
 Why environmentalism and what matters and what does not?
+What study to believe?
+What technology evolution might happen?
+What has important implications?
 And of course the question, are the answers to these questions expert opinions or have some other validity?).

 Furthermore, certain humanities disciplines such as literature and history should become optional subjects, in much the same way that physics is today (and, of course, I advocate mandatory basic physics study along with the other sciences).
 And one needs the ability to think through many, if not most, of the social issues we face (which the softer liberal arts subjects ill-prepare one for in my view).

 Imagine a required course each semester where every student is asked to analyze and debate topics from every issue of a broad publication such as The Economist or Technology Review.
 And imagine a core curriculum that teaches the core skills to have the discussions above.
 Such a curriculum would not only provide a platform for understanding in a more relevant context how the physical, political, cultural and technical worlds function, but would also impart instincts for interpreting the world, and prepare students to become active participants in the economy.